xero/glitchlock/README.md

 this lockscreen has the potential for information leakage, since it uses a screenshot of your active screen. i made this for fun and personal use, please take care and weigh your opsec and personal threat model before deciding to use this.

-a workaround i like is setting up your screen very nicely w/o any secret info in it and taking a screenshot. then replace line #9 in the script (`scrot /tmp/lock.png`) with a command to move your pre-setup screenshot into place (e.g. `cp ~/lib/img/lock.png /tmp/lock.png`) then let the script randomly glitch that image out everytime.
+an example workaround would be setting up your screen very nicely w/o any secret info in it and taking a screenshot. then replace [line #9](https://github.com/xero/glitchlock/blob/master/glitchlock#L9) in the script (`scrot /tmp/lock.png`) with a command to {move,copy} your pre-setup screenshot into place (e.g. `cp ~/lib/img/lock.png /tmp/lock.png`) then let the script randomly glitch that image out everytime.

 ### requirements